 On the day a student is absent from school, the parent/guardian should report the absence through the School Messenger - Safe Arrival app or call the Main Office on or before 7:30 am.

 To participate in sports competitions, practices and co-curricular activities that day, students must be in attendance before 11:30 am.
 (This is considered a half-day)

-Parents must pick up student's make-up work and books in the child's grade level office prior to school closing at 3:30pm.
+Parents must pick up student's make-up work and books in the main office prior to school closing at 3:30pm.

 Each school year, the Middle School sponsors grade level "Back To School" Nights in September.
 These evenings are designed to acquaint parents with the teachers, the curriculum, classroom procedures and information about PowerSchool and the HMS website.